- Using a Custom NPM Registry

-CodeSandbox has a native integration with Jest Tests for running tests.
+CodeSandbox has a native integration with Jest for running tests.

 In Client sandboxes you can run Jest tests by creating will automatically detect these test files and show the results in the Tests

 Note: In Container sandboxes you can still use Jest (or whichever test framework you want), but we don't auto-detect these and you'd need to set it up yourself as you would locally.

 The left side of the test view is an overview of all test files.
 The right side shows the details of a file when you select it.
 You can decide re-run tests manually by clicking on the Play icon.
 We automatically watch for file changes, but you can disable this by clicking on the 'Refresh' icon on the left side.